Read This First

 Prompt 3: Despite the aforementioned concerns, are there times in which top-down pricing might be the best course of action?

-The section turns on Public Goods and Essential Services, Natural Monopolies, and Emergency Situations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Public Goods and Essential Services, Natural Monopolies, and Emergency Situations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Public Goods and Essential Services distinct from Natural Monopolies.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Public Goods and Essential Services distinct from Natural Monopolies.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Natural Monopolies